mezmer420/dashi/README.md

 - Simulate delay and typing
 - Randomize outcomes
 - Display the avatar of a user
+- Send Discord.JS docs and and MDN docs info
 - Let you pay and rob other users
 - Let you purchase items that have an effect in the economy system
 - Sell items you purchased, and detect if you do not already own it